ayastreb/jekyll-maps/README.md

       longitude: -3.8196204
   ```

-When you have your data ready, just add following tag to the page where you want to see the Map:
+When you have your data ready, just add following tag to the page where you want to see the map:

   ```
   {% google_map %}